Miley Cyrus Mocks Blake Shelton Over ‘Sexiest Man Alive’ Honor Backstage At ‘The Voice’ [Video]

 But while Miley didn’t explicitly comment on Blake landing the magazine’s prestigious cover at the time, a number of social media users weren’t exactly afraid to speak out.

-Days before Cyrus joked about Shelton’s new title backstage at The Voice this week, a slew of disgruntled Twitter users made it pretty clear that they don’t exactly think the country star is worthy of the honor and posted some pretty scathing responses to the news that Blake had been crowned 2017’s ‘Sexiest Man Alive.’
+Days before Cyrus joked about Shelton’s new title backstage at The Voice this week, a slew of disgruntled Twitter users made it pretty clear that they don’t exactly think the country star is worthy of the honor and posted some pretty scathing responses to the news that Blake had been crowned 2017’s “Sexiest Man Alive.”

 The backlash became so intense that the star’s fellow singers Kelly Clarkson and Luke Bryan both stepped in to defend him after they initially poked a little fun at Gwen’s boyfriend themselves across social media.